mccombspj/kurumastories/content/honda/honda-1300/AS-RT-Honda-1300-Coupe-9S-1970.md

 Honda's distinctive longer and thinner nose also helps to reduce the frontal area.
 The windshield is also more raked than Nissan or Toyota models, for example, making it look faster.
 But what is most appealing to me is that, while many European front-wheel-drive cars have a long wheelbase and wheels that run the full length of the car, the 1300 Coupe has such an elegant style, with longer overhangs, that it could be mistaken for an FR car.

 After getting out of the city, we finally entered the Tomei Expressway.
 When I stepped on the accelerator, the OHC engine revved up as smoothly as a rotary engine.
-And yet, the engine noise was not noticeable at all.
+And yet, the engine noise was hardly noticeable at all.
 When I drove the 99S (at 140km/h or more) I was bothered by the wind noise, but in the Coupe, I could hardly hear it, and could talk to the person in the passenger's seat without shouting.

-We immediately began an acceleration test with the help of the editorial department.
+We immediately began acceleration tests with the help of the editorial department.
 In top gear, the speed increased from 80 to 120km/h in 11 seconds, while the same acceleration in third gear took only 8.1 seconds, showing that this is an extremely flexible engine.

 During the test, the engine revved up so smoothly that I constantly had to keep an eye on the tachometer to avoid over-revving.

 When driving straight, you don't feel any effect from crosswinds, which are inevitable on the highway, so you can drive with peace of mind.

-The next thing that impressed me while driving was the dashboard area, which has ben designed with great attention to detail.
+The next thing that impressed me while driving was the dashboard area, which has been designed with great attention to detail.
 The placement of the tachometer, speedometer, and other gauges, the angle of the ashtray and lighter, and other parts are all perfectly aligned, and it's rare to see a car designed around the driver to this extent.
 This will surely ease the driver's level of frustration during rush hour.

 <b><u>FF Driving Techniques Learned From Experience</b></u>